rizac/mecomp/README.md

-# Disclaimer: this is an old experimental project not intended to be cloned and deployed
+# Disclaimer: this proejct does NOT WORK, it is an an old experimental repository not intended to be cloned and deployed
+We are working on the real code on a separate project.
 For more info, please contact the author

 # mecompute